taltonji2/PreReqChecker/README.md

 Takes three arguments:
 - An adjlist input file
-- A NeedToTake input file
+- A needtotake input file
 - An output file